Darstellung der Karte von Europa in digitalem Format

 Current legal and normative requirements

-Specific requirements for software as a medical device can be found in the MDR in sections 14.2(d), 14.5, and 17.1 to 17.4 of Annex I, Chapter II, and these are also relevant for medical AI systems.
-In terms of regulatory processes during the software lifecycle, the EN 62304 standard is applied to medical AI systems.
-For stand-alone AI-based software that is not part of a medical device, the EN 82304-1 standard is used as a supplement.
+Special requirements for software as a medical device can be found in the MDR in sections 14.2(d), 14.5 and 17.1 to 17.4 of Annex I Chapter II and these are also relevant for medical AI systems.
+With regard to the regulatory processes during the software life cycle, the EN 62304 standard is applied to medical AI systems.
+It should be noted that only those parts of the software code that are used to apply the AI model and are therefore used in the medical device, as well as the AI model itself, must fully comply with the requirements for the life cycle of medical device software in EN 62304.
+Software libraries or AI models used that were not originally developed as medical device software are treated as software of unknown provenance (SOUP) (clauses 5.3.3, 5.3.4, 5.3.6 c), 6.1 f), 7.1.2 c), 7.1.3, 7.4.1, 7.4.2 and 8.1.2 in EN 62304).
+Software libraries that are used for data management, AI model development and evaluation fall within the scope of section 7.5.6 of EN ISO 13485, i.e. these software libraries must be validated.
+In the case of stand-alone AI-based software that is not part of a medical device, the EN 82304-1 standard is also used.
 Neither the MDR nor the aforementioned standards contain AI-specific requirements with regard to safety and performance.

-In order to provide manufacturers with guidance regarding the question of which AI-specific content should be included in the manufacturer's technical documentation, the Association of Notified Bodies for Medical Devices in Germany (IG-NB) published the document "Questionnaire Artificial Intelligence (AI) in medical devices".
-This contains numerous questions for the manufacturer regarding responsibilities, competencies, intended purpose, software requirements, data management, AI model development, product development and post-market surveillance.
-The document "Good practices for health applications of machine learning: Considerations for manufacturers and regulators" from the International Telecommunication Union (ITU) is very similar to the IGNB document and can be used to explain individual requirements.
+In order to provide manufacturers with guidance on the question of which AI-specific content should be included in the manufacturer's technical documentation, the Interest Group of Notified Bodies for Medical Devices in Germany (IG-NB) published the document “Questionnaire Artificial Intelligence (AI) in medical devices”.
+This contains numerous questions for the manufacturer relating to responsibilities, competencies, intended purpose, software requirements, data management, AI model development, product development and post-market surveillance.
+The document “Good practices for health applications of machine learning: Considerations for manufacturers and regulators” from the International Telecommunication Union (ITU) is very similar to the IGNB document and can be used to explain individual requirements.
+The IG-NB also comments on the certifiability of AI systems and on the manufacturer's quality management processes that may be affected by changes resulting from the implementation of AI technologies.

 CE conformity assessment of AI systems